OpenFLUID/openfluid/README.md

 - packages: a4wide, babel, ltxtable, pgf/tikz, tabularx, verbatim
 - fonts: cmbright

-OpenFLUID uses CMake version 2.8.9 or higher for build configuration, and has been tested with the GCC compiling system
+OpenFLUID uses CMake version 2.8.11 or higher for build configuration, and has been tested with the GCC 4.8+ compiling system

 ### Building from source

-Commands to be executed from source tree for building and packaging in Ubuntu linux:
+Commands to be executed from source tree for building and packaging on linux (Ubuntu, Debian, Fedora):

     mkdir _build
     cd _build
     cmake .. -DCMAKE_BUILD_TYPE=Release -DCMAKE_INSTALL_PREFIX=/usr
     make
-    cpack -G DEB
+    cpack

 Detailed informations about building OpenFLUID from sources for Linux and Windows systems are available on the community site: